davidsbatista/davidsbatista.github.io/index.md

 * Information Extraction
 * Big Data

 I'm also a Ph.D. candidate at [Instituto Superior Técnico] under the supervision of [Professor Mário Jorge Gaspar da Silva].
-My thesis deals with large-scale [semantic relationship extraction] from document collections (e.g., newspapers archieves, scientific articles).
+My thesis deals with large-scale [semantic relationship extraction] from document collections (e.g., newspapers archives, scientific articles).

 My proposal consists of extracting relationships with an [on-line supervised classifier] based on [min-hash] and [locality sensitive hashing], and generating training data for this classifier by a bootstrapping approach relying on distributional word representations (i.e. [word embeddings]).